Degree overview

 What you will study

-The courses and placements will develop your knowledge, skills, and dispositions needed for a successful career in teaching.
+The program’s coursework and placement opportunities are designed to develop the knowledge, skills, and professional dispositions essential for a successful teaching career.
 For more information about this program, view our Master of Teaching (Secondary) admissions booklet.

-In the core courses you will examine concepts and theories in the following learning areas:
+Throughout the core courses, you will explore key concepts and theories in the following areas:

 2025 Program Handbook